peterparalikas-rgb/payments-refund/README.md

       - 'docs/**'
 ```

-- Within the generate-and-commit section, there should bewaccomodations to account for creating the Specification, fetching it, and commiting it.
+- Within the generate-and-commit section, there should be accommodations to account for creating the Specification, fetching it, and commiting it.
 See [the example](https://github.com/peterparalikas-rgb/payments-refund/blob/main/.github/EXAMPLE_workflowMissingSpec.yml) for further information.

 # Specific Accomodations